Tailoring quantum error correction to spin qubits: Surface code with spin qubits

 In the previous section we have seen that the surface code can be conveniently embedded in a square lattice of qubits.
 However, since spin-qubit readout requires two qubits, the square-grid qubit layout needs to be modified.
 An example for such a modified lattice was provided by Ref.~\cite{veldhorst2017silicon} and shown in Fig.~\ref{fig:SurfCodeLayoutCircuit}(a).
 Data qubits are connected to four neighbouring ancillas via two-qubit gates but do not participate in a readout pair.
 Ancillas, on the other hand, always come in pairs where they can be swapped, reset, or read out in a single step.

 A pair of ancillas can be initialized directly in the $\ket{00}$ state with a fidelity $\mathcal F_\text{init}$ and their Z-parity can be read out in a partially destructive process \cite{seedhouse2021pauli,niegemann2022parity} we denote as a $ZZ^*$ measurement box.
 Keeping one of the ancillas in the $\ket 0$ state as a reference, the Z-stabilizer measurement circuits can be realized using a single SWAP gate as shown for the upper ancilla pair on Fig.~\ref{fig:SurfCodeLayoutCircuit}(b).
 The X-stabilizer measurements, on the other hand, require in total three SWAPs (see the lower ancilla pair of Fig.~\ref{fig:SurfCodeLayoutCircuit}(b)).
 Without the additional SWAP gates, both X and Z plaquettes are bound to have the same (or equivalent) CX schedules.
 Consequently, X-error pairs and Z-error pairs are injected in the same direction, reducing the code distance for either of the logical operators regardless of the choice of boundary conditions.
+Alternative stabilizer measurement schemes, trying to leverage the second ancilla qubit, can be found in App.~\ref{smsec_stab_meas}.

 If we restrict our attention to memory experiments, it is tempting to propose a qubit connectivity where the ancilla pairs are placed such that the the number of SWAP gates enforced by the layout is minimized.
 At the same time, moving towards fault-tolerant quantum computing with multiple logical qubits, such a hard-wiring of the CX schedule in the physical qubit layout is not possible.
 E.g., twist defects require an on-demand change in the checkerboard pattern of plaquette operators \cite{brown2017poking}.